ManiVaultStudio/JupyterPlugin/README.md

 3. (On Windows) Use [vcpkg](https://github.com/microsoft/vcpkg) and define `DCMAKE_TOOLCHAIN_FILE="[YOURPATHTO]/vcpkg/scripts/buildsystems/vcpkg.cmake"` to install the OpenSSL dependency

 This projects builds two ManiVault plugins, a communication bridge `JupyterPlugin311` between the ManiVault application and Python as well as a `JupyterLauncher` plugin, which is used to launch a Python kernel and Jupyter notebook.
+Additionally two python modules are build `mvstudio_data` and `mvstudio_kernel` that used two pass data between Python and ManiVault.

+It is advisable to use a different environment during building these plugins and during runtime.
+Building the two python modules requires `poetry` which is automatically installed alongside other module dependencies in the `Python_EXECUTABLE` environment.

 ## Dependencies